renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 }
 {% endhighlight %}

-Switches are very clever and can almost always figure out if you have covered all possible cases.
+Switches are very clever and can always figure out if you have covered all possible cases.
 Two very common use-cases for switches are to narrow the type of a value and to find out which of the enumerated types a value might have:

 {% highlight ceylon %}